Greg-Boggs/GamingLadder/docs/readme.txt

 // tribal bliss
    the elo webladder system for competetive gaming

-   v.0.1 of this document
+   v.0.1.1 of this document

-	php written by: chains, eyerouge and whoever more.
+	php written by: chains, eyerouge, mr-russ and whoever more.

 	This project is a derivation of Peter Hendrix & Danny Hendrix webladder projected called "WebLeague".
 We've converted it into GPL v3 with written permission.

-	tribal bliss is licensed under GNU GPL v3 - please see the last section of this document for more info about GPL or visit fsf.org.
+	tribal bliss is licensed under GNU GPL v3 - please see the last section of this document for the license and visit fsf.org for more info.

-	In order to run tribal bliss you'll also have to use some included classes, that we picked up on the internet in order to avoid coding what's already around.
-Examples: rss_generator and phpMailer.
+	In order to run tribal bliss we use some included classes, that we picked up on the internet in order to avoid coding what's already around.
+After all that's the beauty with the free software community ; )
+	Examples: rss_generator, virtualcron and phpMailer.
 These are not written by us and could have separate or other licenses than the  the tribal bliss code has.
-All these classes and functions have very liberal licenses, probably some version of GPL in most cases.
-More info about them can be found in their files.
+All these classes and functions have however very liberal licenses, probably some version of GPL or LGPL in most cases, and they are all compatible with tribal bliss in the sense that they can be used legally alongside tribal bliss.
+They are not a part of tribal bliss and our license is only valid for our own code, meaning everything except those classes.
+	More info about them and their authors can be found in their files.
 	Please understand that we don't claim to have written or licensed them.
-Also make sure you follow each license.
+	Also make sure you respect and follow each license, as they are legally binding.

-	The included art is either produced by us, or, in most cases, edited art from an excellent game called Wesnoth and it's community.
+	The included art is either produced by us, or, in most cases, edited or orginial art from an excellent game called Wesnoth and it's fine community.
 It's licensed under GPL unless the author(s) claim otherwise.

 Tribal Bliss is a webleague system written in php & mysql that allows you to